amritanshu-pandey/docker-workstation/README.md

 - Support for pre-populating home directory, if image is built using dockerfile
 - Support for executing a bootstrap script, if image is built using dockerfile

-# Useful applications invluded with image:
+# Useful applications included with image:
 - pyenv
 - nodenv
 - openssh-server